[Skip to Content]

 If your child has any side effects, talk to your doctor about giving either acetaminophen or ibuprofen and to find out the right dose.

-A warm, damp cloth or a heating pad on the injection site may help ease soreness, as can moving or using the arm.
+A warm, damp cloth or a heating pad on the injection site may help ease soreness, as can moving or using the arm or leg.

 In the past, people with an egg allergy had to check with their doctor about whether the flu vaccine was OK for them because it's grown inside eggs.
 But health experts now say that the amount of egg protein in the vaccine is so tiny that it's safe even for kids with a severe egg allergy.
 People with egg allergies can now get the flu vaccine just like everyone else.
 They do not need to take any extra precautions.